open-sauced/docs/docs/features/contributor-insights.md

 - **Learn about what other contributors are doing in open source**: You can learn where other contributors are contributing, what they're working on, and how active they are in the open source community.

 - **See who's using OpenSauced Highlights feature**: You can see who's using the Highlights feature and show them support by giving an emoji reaction.

-- **Track contributors for job opportunities**: If you're looking for a job, you can track the activity of the contributors you're interested in working with.
-This helps you understand the activity level of the repositories and the types of contributions being made, and you can even identify which company you want to contribute to.

 There are Three ways to add contributors to track: